KennyThomas/GraphTheoryProject/Overview.md

 elif not any(vars(args).values()):
     Menu(self=Menu)
 ```
-* The user can see what the variables means like regex and s.
+* The user can see what the variables mean like regex and s.
 * Version shows the current version of the project.
-* Sample input gives you input to test the project if your not sure what to enter.
+* Sample input gives you input to test the project if you are not sure what to enter.
-* info gives you a background to the project
+* Info gives you a background to the project
 * If none of these arguments are called when they run "Python GraphTheoryProject.py --help " for example, they will be brought to the menu.